 The problem comes when the body isn’t functioning normally, and the balance is lost.
 We tend to think this happens becausewe’re overeating.
 But what if that’s the effect, not the cause?
 It’s counter-intuitive, but so is the fact that the sun doesn’t revolve around the earth.

-The culprit is resistance to insulin, a natural hormone which (amongother things) encourages fat storage and discourages release of fat stores while it's circulating.
+The culprit is resistance to insulin, a natural hormone which (amongother things) encourages fat storage and discourages the release of fat stores while it’s circulating.

 Remember, we depend on fatty acids for fuel in the hours after a meal, as blood sugar levels are dropping to their pre-meal level.
 But insulin suppresses the flow of fatty acid from the fat cells; it tells the other cells in the body to burn carbohydrates.
 So, as blood sugar returns to a healthy level, we need a replacement fuel supply.

 (But) if insulin remains elevated, the fat isn’t available…as a result, the cells find themselves starved for fuel, and we quite literally feel their hunger.
 Either we eat sooner than we otherwise would have or we eat more when we do eat, or both.
 As I said earlier, anything that makes us fatter will make us overeat in the process.
 That’s what insulin does.